 Camping World (CWH) Gains But Lags Market: What You Should Know

-Heading into today, shares of the recreational vehicle retailer and services provider had lost 8.66% over the past month, lagging the Consumer Discretionary sector's loss of 5.48% and the S&P 500's loss of 3.26% in that time.
+Coming into today, shares of the recreational vehicle retailer and services provider had lost 11.52% in the past month.
+In that same time, the Consumer Discretionary sector lost 4.69%, while the S&P 500 lost 5.54%.

 Camping World will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect Camping World to post earnings of $0.73 per share.
 This would mark year-over-year growth of 52.08%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.32 billion, up 16.7% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $1.32 billion, up 16.7% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for Camping World.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Camping World is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Camping World currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, Camping World is currently trading at a Forward P/E ratio of 5.44.
-This valuation marks a discount compared to its industry's average Forward P/E of 33.6.
+Valuation is also important, so investors should note that Camping World has a Forward P/E ratio of 5.23 right now.
+This represents a discount compared to its industry's average Forward P/E of 34.96.

 The Leisure and Recreation Services industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 170, putting it in the bottom 34% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 165, which puts it in the bottom 36% of all 250+ industries.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.